The Lowdown on the High Line

 Photo: Will Steacy

-On hot summer days, cool off in the shade of the 14th Street Passage.
-The 4,000-square-foot stretch is also the meeting place for High Line tours, departing every Tuesday at 6:30pm during the summer months.
-Down below, take in exotic eats, top-notch denim and striking art.
+On hot summer days, cool off in the shade of the 14th Street Passage, a 4,000-square-foot stretch.
+It's near here that Tuesday evening stargazing sessions take place.
+Down below, take in exotic eats, fashionable boutiques and striking art.

 Dining: Spice Market